Serpens: A High Bandwidth Memory Based Accelerator for General-Purpose Sparse Matrix-Vector Multiplication: Conclusion

 \subsection{SpMV Processing Order}

 Figure\ref{figure:overall_arch} (b) shows the overall processing order in \serpens.
 We partition the dense vector $\vec{x}$ into segments.
 The segment length $W=8192$.
 In the processing, we stream in one $\vec{x}$ segment and store it in BRAMs.
 Then we stream in sparse $\mathbf{A}$ elements associated to the $\vec{x}$ segment.
 For the accumulation of $\mathbf{A}\times\vec{x}$, we use URAMs as accumulation buffers.
 After we finish the processing on one $\vec{x}$ segment, we iterate on next segment.
-With the partition and SpMV processing order, the benefits include: \begin{itemize} \item \serpens does not issue any random access to off-chip memory.
+With the partition and SpMV processing order, the benefits include: (i) \serpens does not issue any random access to off-chip memory.
 All the off-chip memory accessing is sequential.
-Thus, \serpens can fully utilize the off-chip memory bandwidth and amortise the latency of off-chip memory accessing.

-\item There are two kind of random accesses in SpMV: (1) reading dense vector $\vec{x}$ and (2) accumulating on vector $\vec{y}$.
+Thus, \serpens can fully utilize the off-chip memory bandwidth and amortise the latency of off-chip memory accessing. (ii) There are two kind of random accesses in SpMV: (1) irregularly reading elements from the dense vector $\vec{x}$ and (2) accumulating on vector $\vec{y}$.
 Now, \serpens limits the two random accessing on chip.
-With the optimization of II=1 pipeline, we can achieve a high processing throughput.
+With the optimization of II=1 pipeline, we can achieve a high processing throughput. (iii) \serpens will read/write any of the vectors and the sparse matrix only once without any duplicate reading/writing.
+Thus, \serpens minimizes the off-chip communication.